-Previous social-marketing efforts have led to interest in the female condom as an alternative method of protection among commercial sex workers but have not produced a large-scale uptake, broad distribution treatment.
+The USG country team's procurement focal point will provide overall supervision of the project and will assure liaison with USAID project management staff and technical branch chiefs for prevention and care & treatment.
 The recipient implementing partners are part of national distribution channels, in collaboration with the National Public Health Pharmacy (PSP), and with technical assistance from SCMS will manage storage and distribution.
 Partners will estimate their needs according to current and projected client loads.
 Consumption will be monitored, and orders will be adjusted accordingly.